 The Fort Worth Botanic Garden is located just west of downtown, and offers 110 acres of beautiful gardens to freely roam.
-Although there are some exhibits that cost to enter, like the Japanese Gardens which is $7.00 per adult, there is still plenty to see and do in the free, public gardens.
+Although there are some exhibits that cost to enter, like the Fort Worth Japanese Garden, there is still plenty to see and do in the free, public gardens.

 You can see and learn about more than 2,500 types of plants within the different gardens on the property.
 From a cactus garden to a backyard vegetable garden and a rainforest conservatory, the Fort Worth Botanic Garden has a fascinating array of native and exotic plants.